blualg/m-ovito/doc/manual/reference/pipelines/modifiers/construct_surface_mesh.rst

 Supported surface algorithms
 """"""""""""""""""""""""""""

-The modifier offers two alternative methods for constructing the surface mesh: the **alpha-shape method** and the **Gaussian density method**, which will be described in subsequent sections in more detail.
-Both approaches have specific advantages and limitations and should be employed depending on the situation:
+The modifier offers two alternative methods for constructing a surface mesh: the **alpha-shape method** and the **Gaussian density method**, which will be described in subsequent sections in more detail.
+Both approaches have specific advantages and limitations and should be employed :ref:`depending on the type of input model <particles.modifiers.construct_surface_mesh.method_comparison>`:

 .. list-table::
   :widths: 50 50
   :header-rows: 1

-  * - Alpha-shape method
+  * - :ref:`Alpha-shape method <particles.modifiers.construct_surface_mesh.alpha_shape_method>`
-    - Gaussian density method
+    - :ref:`Gaussian density method <particles.modifiers.construct_surface_mesh.gaussian_density_method>`

-  * - * Is based on a Delaunay tessellation of the atomic centers
+  * - * Is based on the Delaunay tessellation
-      * Surface goes through atomic centers
+      * Resulting surface goes through atomic centers
-      * Volume calculation of solid and cavity regions
-      * Identification of surface and interior atoms
+      * Can identify surface atoms
-    - * Is based on an isosurface of the atomic density field coordinates
+    - * Is based on an isosurface of the atomic density field
-      * The size of the atomic spheres is accounted for, approximately
+      * The size of the atomic spheres is accounted for (approximately)

-The :ref:`alpha-shape method <particles.modifiers.construct_surface_mesh.alpha_shape_method>` assumes that the particles themselves are point-like, i.e., their radii are ignored.
-Instead the concept of a virtual probe sphere is introduced to define which regions of space are accessible (empty) or inaccessible (solid).
+The :ref:`alpha-shape method <particles.modifiers.construct_surface_mesh.alpha_shape_method>` assumes that the particles themselves are all point-like, i.e., their radii are ignored.
+Instead the concept of a virtual probe sphere is introduced to define which regions of space are accessible and which are not -- without the probe sphere touching any of the atomic sites.
+The interface manifold constructed by the algorithm separates these different regions of space.
-The interface manifold being constructed by the algorithm separates both regions of space.
-The algorithm provides the capability to quantify filled and empty volumes and to analyze the porosity of a structure.
-Furthermore, it determines which particles are located right on the surface, making it a well-defined criterion to discern surface atoms from interior atoms.
+The algorithm provides the capability to :ref:`measure filled and empty region volumes and to analyze the porosity of a structure <particles.modifiers.construct_surface_mesh.regions>`.
+Furthermore, it determines which particles are located exactly on the boundary, making it a well-defined criterion to discern surface atoms from interior bulk atoms in a structure.

 The :ref:`second method <particles.modifiers.construct_surface_mesh.gaussian_density_method>` is based on a smeared-out representation of the finite-sized particle spheres in terms of *overlapping Gaussian distribution functions* centered at each particle.
 The resulting density field,